-Employees of the West Bolivar Consolidated School District accumulate sick leave at a minimum amount as required by state law.
-A greater amount may be provided by West Bolivar Consolidated School District policy provided that it does not exceed the provisions for leave as provided in Sections 25-3-93 and 25-3-95.
-Some employees are allowed personal leave and/or vacation leave in accordance with West Bolivar Consolidated School District policy.
+Employees of the school district accumulate sick leave at a minimum amount as required by state law.
+A greater amount may be provided by school district policy provided that it does not exceed the provisions for leave as provided in Sections 25-3-93 and 25-3-95.
+Some employees are allowed personal leave and/or vacation leave in accordance with school district policy.
 The district pays for unused leave for employees as required by Section 37-7-307(5), Miss.
 Code Ann.
 (1972).